FlowFuse/website/src/blog/2024/02/postgresql-with-node-red.md

 5. Connect ui-form’s output to function node’s input, and function node's output to PostgreSQL node’s input.

 # Dropping Table
-In this section, we will understand how to drop ( delete ) tables from the database.
+This section will explain how to drop ( delete ) tables from the database.

 1. Drag an Inject node onto the canvas.
 2. Drag a PostgreSQL node onto canvas and paste the following SQL command into the query input field.